Fermi-liquid-like phase driven by next-nearest-neighbor couplings in a lightly doped kagome-lattice $t$-$J$ model: The Fermi-liquid-like state in the lightly doped YC8 system

 \section{The Fermi-liquid-like state in the lightly doped YC8 system}

 Based on the phase diagram Fig.~\ref{lattice_diagram}(b) of the YC6 system, we further examine the Fermi-liquid-like state on the wider YC8 cylinder.
 We have tested doping levels at $\delta = 1/18$, $1/24$, and $1/27$.
 Since the simulations at $\delta = 1/18$ and $1/24$ are much harder to converge, here we only present the results at $\delta = 1/27$ (with $t_2/t_1 = 0.7$, $J_2/J_1 = 0.49$).
 In Fig.~\ref{YC8_27}(a), we display correlation functions, where both single-particle and density correlations clearly maintain algebraic decay characteristics, with the power exponents close to those of the YC6 system.
 The spin correlation is also strong and $S_{AA}(\bf k)$ shows a peak at the $\Gamma$ point [Fig.~\ref{YC8_27}(e)].
 Moreover, the magnitude of the pairing correlation remains comparable to the square of single-particle correlation, demonstrating the absence of hole pairing [Fig.~\ref{YC8_27}(b)].
 For the charge density profile $n_x$, it exhibits a small oscillation amplitude and the oscillation decays very fast [Fig.~\ref{YC8_27}(c)], which appears like a Friedel oscillation.
 Similar to the Fermi-liquid-like state in the YC6 system, the momentum distribution function $n_{AA}(\mathbf{k})$ also shows a hole pocket near $\bf k = \Gamma$ [Fig.~\ref{YC8_27}(d)].
 In Appendix~\ref{app-3}, we also show the $n({\bf k})$ and $S({\bf k})$ that involve different sublattices, which all agree with the results of the Fermi-liquid-like state in the YC6 system.

+In addition, we have also examined the entanglement entropy of the YC8 system.
+Since entropy is harder to converge than local measurement, the entropy data of the YC8 system are not fully converged, which still keep growing with increasing bond dimensions.
+By fitting the YC8 entropy data, we can obtain a finite central charge that also grows with increasing bond dimensions, supporting the gapless nature of the state.
 These consistent observations demonstrate the Fermi-liquid-like state in both YC6 and YC8 systems, which may extend to the lightly doped two-dimensional system.